rottytooth/rottytooth/README.md

+## What I do

 I make work about human irrationality, usually in confrontation with logical systems.

+## What You'll Find Here
 My favorite medium is the esolang: programming language design as a means of expression and experimentation.
 A few examples:

 * <a href="https://github.com/rottytooth/Folders">Folders</a> (2015), where code is written only in the combination of folders within folders, ignoring files and text
 * <a href="https://github.com/rottytooth/FatFingerJS">FatFinger</a> (2017), a dialect of JavaScript that forgives, and encourages, typos and misspellings